For a video introduction to RPIRG, who we are, and what we do,

 check out the 5 Years of Student Activism video!

 The Regina Public Interest Research Group (RPIRG) is a student-run, student-funded non-profit organization dedicated to community-based research, education, action and awareness in the public interest.
-RPIRG exists to provide its members with the resources to be active citizens on the University of Regina campus and in the greater community.
+RPIRG exists to provide its members with the resources to be active citizens on the University of Regina campus and in the broader community.

 Statement of Values